Diane De Courcy

+Career

-Prior to entering the National Assembly, De Courcy was funding President of the Commission scolaire de Montreal for the Mouvement pour une école moderne et ouverte.
+Prior to entering politics, De Courcy served as president of the Commission scolaire de Montreal from 1998 to 2012.

+De Courcy was elected as a member of the National Assembly of Quebec (MNA) for the riding of Crémazie in the 2012 Quebec election as a member of the Parti Québécois.
+She succeeded independent MNA Lisette Lapointe, who had retired from politics.

-Following the 2012 election, De Courcy immediately entered Cabinet as Minister of Immigration and Cultural Communities and, most importantly, Minister Responsible for the Charter of the French Language.
-In this capacity, she has been a central figure in the debate surrounding Bill 14, a proposed piece of legislation that would amend the Charter of the French Language (Bill 101).
+De Courcy served as Minister of Immigration and Cultural Communities and as Minister responsible for the Charter of the French Language.
+While in office, she was a central figure in the debate surrounding Bill 14, a proposed piece of legislation that would have amended the Charter of the French Language.

-De Courcy was defeated in the 2014 election, which saw the PQ reduced to 30 seats across the province and hold on to only 4 seats on the Island of Montreal.
-One possible reason for De Courcy's defeat in Crémazie was the backlash to the Quebec Charter of Values, which was highly unpopular among the large immigrant population in the riding.
+She was defeated by Liberal candidate Marie Montpetit in the 2014 Quebec election.